interviews

 And yet surfing retains an irreplaceable instinctive dimension, one that perhaps cannot be trained.
 It is a kind of knowledge that every surfer develops gradually, through time spent in the water and through learning to read something that can never be fully controlled.
 You need instinct that connection with the Ocean that you only develop by spending hours and hours in the water.
 You have to learn to read the sea,” says Fioravanti.

-What is fascinating is that, over time, this reading of the ocean almost ceases to be conscious.
-“Sometimes you can feel a current shifting and you know you need to move a little further down the line.
-When a big wave approaches, you feel the power of the ocean beginning to pull you.
-You follow the currents, you follow your instinct.
-These are details you learn over a lifetime in the water, and eventually you make these decisions without even thinking about them.”
+What is interesting is that, over time, this reading process becomes almost unconscious, according to Fioravanti.
+“Sometimes, you can feel the current shifting in a certain way; you then understand that you need to move slightly over there.
+When a big wave comes, you feel the power of the ocean starting to pull you.
+You follow the currents, you follow instinct.
+These are details you learn over a lifetime in the water, and at some point you make these decisions without even thinking.”

 Even waiting is part of that process.
 Surfing is a sport of long stretches of silence.
 A blend of adrenaline and patience, carefully balanced through moments when, on the surface, nothing seems to be happening at all.

-Managing pressure has also become a central part of Fioravanti's career, although only with time and experience.
-“Until 2021, speaking to a sports psychologist felt like something very strange,” he says.
-“A lot of people suggested it, and I didn't want to hear about it.
-Then I started working with a professional, and I genuinely believe it was one of the most important moments of my career.
-It helped me enormously in the water, but away from it as well.”
+The ability to manage pressure is central to Fioravanti's career and something that has developed with time and experience.
+“Before 2021, talking to a sports psychologist felt very strange,” he says.
+“Many people suggested it to me and I didn't want to hear about it.
+Then I started working with a professional and I think it was one of the most important moments of my career.
+It helped me a lot in the water, but also outside it.”

 Fioravanti tackling a wave

-Time also helps in handling pressure during the most delicate moments.
-Like many athletes, Fioravanti's development has been a process of trial and error.
-“I've learned more from the waves I got wrong than from the ones I surfed well,” he says without hesitation.
-“When I was younger, I got frustrated much more easily.
-I was in a hurry to get where I wanted to be.
-Now I understand that every mistake teaches you something.
-The important thing is recognising it and not endlessly replaying it in your mind.
-You also have to learn to leave it behind and keep moving forward.”
+Like many athletes, Fioravanti learns through trial and error.
+“I've learned more from the waves I got wrong than from the ones I rode well,” he says without hesitation.
+“When I was younger, I used to get angry much more easily.
+I was in a hurry to get somewhere.
+Today I've understood that every mistake teaches you something.
+As long as you recognise it and don't keep going over it mentally – you also have to let it go and move forward.”

-It is an approach that reflects a broader understanding of surfing itself: a discipline in which total control simply does not exist.
-The ocean cannot be mastered.
-It can only be interpreted, each surfer in their own way.
-Surfing resists standardisation of style, even in an age when almost everything seems measurable.
+It is an approach that reflects a broader vision of surfing: a discipline in which total control simply does not exist.
+The ocean cannot be dominated.
+It can only be interpreted, by each in their own way.
+This is because surfing does not lend itself to uniform styles, even in an era where everything seems measurable.

 “Style is very important to me.
-Maybe too important,” he admits candidly.
-“What's beautiful is that everyone has their own.
-There are incredibly talented surfers whose style might not appeal to me, yet technically they do extraordinary things.
-I think my style is elegant and fluid, and I'm proud of that.
-In terms of scoring, it isn't the most important factor because the judges are looking for other things.
-But it matters to me.”
+Perhaps even too important,” Fioravanti says frankly.
+“The good thing is that everyone has their own.
+There are very strong surfers whose style I might not like, but technically they do incredible things.
+I think I have an elegant, fluid style and I'm proud of that.
+In terms of scoring, [style is] not the most important thing, because judges look at other factors.
+But for me, it matters.”